Qwendu/theos/readme.md

 ## Compile and run
 You have to set USE_SIMD in Basic/Print.jai to false.
 I do not know why.
 You can make a copy of Basic in theos/modules so that you don't have to modifiy the module globally.

-Compile and create a floppy image for QEMU: `jai-linux first.jai -import_dir modules`
+Compile, build userspace, and create a floppy image for QEMU: `jai-linux first.jai -import_dir modules -- user`
-Compile and create a VDI for virtualbox: `jai-linux first.jai -import_dir modules -- vdi`
+Compile, build userspace, and create a VDI for virtualbox: `jai-linux first.jai -import_dir modules -- vdi user`
 To run in QEMU: `qemu-system-x86_64.exe theos -cpu qemu64,+popcnt,+bmi1,+fsgsbase`

 If the VM, emulator, or physical hardware that you are using reports that "No appropriate VESA mode was found", you can go into config.jai and try different resolution values.
 This requires that you recompile.
 1024x768 is a good bet